havardeidheim/havardeidheim.github.io/readme.md

 Under `/_layout` og `/_includes` ligger sidens template og struktur, for å gjøre endringer i meny må man redigere `/_includes/header.html`

+## Images

+Images should be cropped, resized, and converted to .webp.
+Use 4/3 aspect ratio for gallery and other images, and 16/9 for instructors.
+If you are adding a gallery or full size images, use flickr and point image elements there.
+Only upload images to github if they are part of the site content and always use resized images.

 ## Local development